Visiting Students join us each year

 How do I apply?

 If you are applying from one of our partner institutions, please contact your Year Abroad office for information as you will need to apply in consultation with them.
-If you are an independent applicant, please email Kirstie Morris, our Academic Support Officer for an application form and details of the supporting materials to be provided; you must also provide evidence that your home insitution supports the application, in the form of an email from your Year Abroad office or similar.
+If you are an independent applicant, please email the Academic Office for an application form and details of the supporting materials to be provided; you must also provide evidence that your home institution supports the application, in the form of an email from your Year Abroad office or similar.

 When can I apply?